RackHD/docs/docs/monorail/ubuntu_install_instructions.rst

     sudo rsync --progress -av --delete --delete-excluded --exclude "local*" --exclude "i386" --exclude "i586" --exclude "i686" rsync://mirror.clarkson.edu/opensuse/update/13.2-non-oss /var/mirrors/suse/update

-for the Ubuntu repo, you need some additional installation.
+For the Ubuntu repo, you need some additional installation.
 The mirrors are easily made on Ubuntu, but not so easily replicated on other OS.
 On any recent distribution of Ubuntu:

   .. code::